atex-ovi/auth-labs/README.md

 # AuthLabs - Modern Login & Register Pages

-A beautiful, glassmorphism-style login and registration interface with smooth animations and responsive design.
+**A beautiful, glassmorphism-style login and registration interface with smooth animations and responsive design.**

+> [!IMPORTANT]
-Important Note: AuthLabs is a front-end simulation only.
+> AuthLabs is a front-end simulation only.
 This is a UI/UX demonstration project, not a fully functional authentication system.
 For real-world integration, you need to implement backend logic and database connectivity.

 ## Preview